open-telemetry/opentelemetry-specification/specification/overview.md

 backend, rely on the backend to perform validation, and pass back any errors from the backend.

-OpenTelemetry defines the naming convention for metric names as well as a well-known metric names in [Semantic Conventions](data-semantic-conventions.md) document.

 ## CorrelationContext

 In addition to trace propagation, OpenTelemetry provides a simple mechanism for propagating